 Products.
 Product revenue consists of sales of cancer detection products, cancer therapy systems, cancer therapy applicators (including disposable applicators) and other accessories that are typically shipped with a cancer therapy system.
-The Company transfers control and recognizes a sale when the product is shipped from the manufacturing or warehousing facility to the customer.
+The Company transfers control and generally recognizes a sale when the product is shipped from the manufacturing or warehousing facility to the customer unless an individual contract states otherwise.

 Service Contracts.
-The Company sells service contracts in which it provides professional services, including product installations, maintenance, training, and service repairs, and in certain cases leases equipment, to hospitals, imaging centers, radiology practices, radiation oncologists and treatment centers.
-These contracts represent separate performance obligations to the Company.
+The Company sells service contracts under which it provides professional services, including product installations, maintenance, training, and service repairs, and in certain cases equipment leases, to hospitals, imaging centers, radiology practices, radiation oncologists and treatment centers.
+These contracts represent separate performance obligations of the Company.
 The Company allocates revenue to each performance obligation based on the Standalone Selling Price ("SSP").
 Revenue for lease and non-lease components, or the entire arrangement when accounted for under ASC 606, "Revenue from Contracts with Customers" ("ASC 606"), is recognized on a straight-line basis over the term of the agreement.
 The service contracts range from 12 months to 48 months.
 The Company typically receives payment at the inception of the contract and recognizes revenue on a straight-line basis over the term of the agreement.